mono/SkiaSharp/README.md

 ### Windows

 You need Python 2.7 in `PATH` environment variable.
-Then you need to run following commands from `skia` directory:

-    > ..\depot_tools\gclient.bat config --unmanaged https://github.com/mono/skia.git
-    > ..\depot_tools\gclient.bat sync

-The process will take some time while gclient downloads Skia build dependencies.

-Then you can finally build it:
+Then you can build it:

     > .\bootstrapper.ps1 -Target libs

 There are several targets available: